If you’ve ever watched Steve Martin’s movie “The Jerk“, you may chuckle at the notion of having a “special purpose”.

 What’s a genome to do?
 Apparently, one solution to this problem of mutation and the unfortunate load of mutations that can accumulate within an organism or population of organisms, is to exchange one’s DNA with other similar (but non-mutated) stretches of DNA.
 Just ‘cut’ out one stretch and ‘paste’ in another, just like you might ‘cut and paste’ a revised paragraph into an essay you are writing.
 No problemo!
 Now all those deleterious mutations can no longer continue to pile up in the genome, since they can be cut out, and then new bits of DNA pasted in.
 This process is known as genetic recombination.
 In humans this process takes place in the reproductive system … its hypothesized to be the reason that sex evolved in the first place.

-Yes, the genome loves sex!
-It uses genetic recombination (which necessitates having male and females who want to get it on) to lower the load of deleterious mutations.
+Yes, the genome loves genetic recombination (which necessitates having male and females who want to, um, get together) to lower the load of deleterious mutations.
 What a selfish genome we have (although I’m not complaining)!

 OK, so happiness research tells us that we need to have friends, self-direction, purpose, mastery etc … and the genome tells us we need to have (ahem) sex.
 So who’s right?